StaticGamerYT-India/M3E-and-Live-Updates-Supported-Apps-List/README.md

 ---

-## 🧩 Contribute your masterpiece
+## 🧩 Contribute to make this list better and uhh longer

-Want your app featured here?
-Share your **Material 3 Expressive** creation by opening a PR or issue using this format:
+Share your fav **Material 3 Expressive** apps by opening a PR or issue using this format:

 ```yaml
 App Name: <Your App Name>